vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Śīvakrsnūstumi-on 8th of Mārg. kr.; tithivrata; Śiva deity;

-worship of Sivalinga on every 8th tithi for one year; every month different name of Siva, different substance to be eaten up to K.; reward-freedom from all sins.
+worship of Śivalinga on every 8th tithi for one year; every month different name of Śiva, different substance to be eaten up to K.; reward-freedom from all sins.
 Bhav.
 U. 75.
 1-30 q. by VP folios 141b-143a.

-Sivacaturdaśivrata-ron Mārg. su.
+Śivacaturdaśivrata-ron Mārg. su.
 13th (by amānta reckoning )

-observe ekabhakta and pray to Siva; fast on 14th; worship Saṅkara and Umā with white lotuses, gandha &c. and from feet upwards; the same to be done on kr.
-14th also and on all 14th tithis; from Mārg. for 12 months the salutation to Saṅkara is under a different name; he has to drink in each month one of 12 substances viz. cow's urine, cow dung, milk, curds, ghee &c. and also offer in each month different kinds of flowers, Mandāra, Mālati &c.; for a year or twelve years in K; at end of year he has to let loose a nila bull, donato a bedstead with a jar to a learned and well-conducted brāhmapa; reward same as that of a thousand Aśvamedhas and all, even grave, sins are destroyed; Mat.
+observe ekabhakta and pray to Śiva; fast on 14th; worship Śhaṅkara and Umā with white lotuses, gandha &c. and from feet upwards; the same to be done on kr.
+14th also and on all 14th tithis; from Mārg. for 12 months the salutation to Śhaṅkara is under a different name; he has to drink in each month one of 12 substances viz. cow's urine, cow dung, milk, curds, ghee &c. and also offer in each month different kinds of flowers, Mandāra, Mālati &c.; for a year or twelve years in K; at end of year he has to let loose a nila bull, donato a bedstead with a jar to a learned and well-conducted brāhmapa; reward same as that of a thousand Aśvamedhas and all, even grave, sins are destroyed; Mat.
 95. 5–38, q. by KKV 370-374 and HV II.
 58-61, KR 466-471, NS 226; for

 nilavrṣa vide H. of Dh. vol. IV. p.
 540 note 1215. Śivanaktavrata-(1) observe nakta on kr.
 8th and 14th; secures

-pleasures in this world and reaches Sivaloka; KKV 386, HV II.
-398 (from Bhav.); (2) nakta on each parva for a year, and worship of Siva for a year; KKV 386.
+pleasures in this world and reaches Śivaloka; KKV 386, HV II.
+398 (from Bhav.); (2) nakta on each parva for a year, and worship of Śiva for a year; KKV 386.
 For parvan, vide H. of Dh. vol. III. p.
 737 note 1425; (3) on 8th, 9th, 13th and 14th, performer takes only ekabhakta,

-food being served on the ground; for a year; KKV 386–387.
-Sivanakṣautra-purusarrata--When there is Hasta naksatra on
+food being served on the ground; for a year; KKV 386–387. Śivanakṣautra-purusarrata--When there is Hasta naksatra on

-Phā. śu., then this vrata may be resolved upon by one unable to fast; this is a naksatravrata; Siva deity; worship of limbs of Siva from feet to head with different names of Siva in connection with Hasta (on which vrata begins ) and the other 26 nakṣatras; subsist by nakta method but without oil and salt and make gifts on each nakta day of a prastha of rice grains with a vessel full of ghee; in pāraṇā donate golden images of Siva and Umā and a bedstead
+Phā. śu., then this vrata may be resolved upon by one unable to fast; this is a naksatravrata; Śiva deity; worship of limbs of Śiva from feet to head with different names of Śiva in connection with Hasta (on which vrata begins ) and the other 26 nakṣatras; subsist by nakta method but without oil and salt and make gifts on each nakta day of a prastha of rice grains with a vessel full of ghee; in pāraṇā donate golden images of Śiva and Umā and a bedstead

 with all appurtenances: HV II.
 703-706 (from Vi.
-Dh.)
-Sivayogayuklaśirarātrivrata,on M. kr.
-14th with Sivayoga; tithivrata; Siva deity; story of king who in a former life
+Dh.) Śivayogayuklaśirarātrivrata,on M. kr.
+14th with Śivayoga; tithivrata; Śiva deity; story of king who in a former life

 H. D. 54